 Apply for the ETIAS Visa Waiver with a Criminal Record

-The ETIAS Visa Waiver will launch in 2021 and it will become a requirement for many nationalities which can currently enter the Schengen Area without any form of travel authorization.
+The ETIAS Visa Waiver will launch towards the end of 2022 and it will become a requirement for many nationalities which can currently enter the Schengen Area without any form of travel authorization.

 On the ETIAS application for there will be some security questions regarding criminal activity and all applicants will be screened by eU-LISA (the department of the EU responsible for criminal data management).
 However, the EU have made it clear that only those responsible for serious crime or terrorism will be denied an ETIAS Visa Waiver.

 The ETIAS Visa Waiver is being implemented in order to improve border control against terrorist and other security threats and will be available for 60 eligible countries.
 Applicants will have to complete the simple ETIAS application online, filling in personal data and details about travel plans.
 Once approved, the ETIAS will be received by email and the applicant can print a copy of their travel authorization to Europe to present at border control.